RTXteam/RTX-KG2/README.md

 ## Updating the KG2 buid system

-We generally try to make the KG2 shell scripts idemopotent, following best practice for *nix shell scripting.
+We generally try to make the KG2 shell scripts idempotent, following best practice for *nix shell scripting.
 However, changes to `setup-kg2-build.sh` (or `setup-kg2-neo4j.sh`) that would bring in a new version of a major software dependency (e.g., Python) of the KG2 build system are not usually tested for